Sullivans International - Yarn Supplier

 Hand feel Wool-like softness at lower cost

-OEM note Easy to dye; wide color range
+Sourcing note Easy to dye; wide color range; dominant in marketplace bestsellers

-Most mass-market knitting/crochet yarn on Amazon and craft chains is acrylic or acrylic-dominant blends.
+Most mass-market knitting and crochet yarn on Amazon and in craft chains is acrylic or acrylic-dominant.

 Polyester yarn